Hotel La Cheneviere

 Culinary visits

-The region of Normandy invites you to discover its products.
-During your escapes in the hinterland, don't hesitate to stop off and visit the local farmers and producers.
-Normandy is a fertile land for the apple and pear trees lining its roads.
-Their fruit supplies the region's cider-works and distilleries where you can sample apple juice, hard cider, perry, pommeau and calvados.
+The Normandy countryside invites you to discover its products.
+During your excursions into the hinterland, don't hesitate to stop at local producers and farmers' farms.
+The apple and pear trees lining the roads have found a perfect home in Normandy.
+They supply the region's cider houses and distilleries where you can taste apple juice, cider, perry, pommeau, or calvados.

-Along the coast, oyster farmers will take you on guided tours of their oyster beds where they cultivate the famous cupped oysters.
-You can even go to the fish auction hall to buy your fish caught the night before.
+On the coast, oyster farmers offer guided tours of their oyster beds, where the renowned cupped oysters are cultivated.
+You can even go to the fish market to buy your fish caught that very night.

-Along the coast, oyster farmers will take you on guided tours of their oyster beds where they cultivate the famous cupped oysters.
-You can even go to the fish auction hall to buy your fish caught the night before.
+On the coast, oyster farmers offer guided tours of their oyster beds, where the renowned cupped oysters are cultivated.
+You can even go to the fish market to buy your fish caught that very night.

 Deauville, Trouville and Cabourg